adrian-afergon/react-boilerplate/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run new-fc`

+Create a new functional component in the specified path, inside a directory with the specified component name.<br />
+You can add the arguments `--name` and `--path` to not use the interactive cli.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />